SalehAhmedShafin/Multimodal-Disaster-Event-Identification-from-Social-Media-Posts/README.md

 This makes it possible for XLNet to efficiently capture token dependencies.<br>

-Step-5) Choosing Best Performed CNN model: We compile a list of models to run for our visual tasks.
+Step-5) Choosing Best-performed CNN model: We compile a list of models to run for our visual tasks.
 Then, we execute all of the visual models with the identical hyperparameter configuration and save the training and validation event history.